IBM-Cloud/techxchange-labs/docs/pfeng-1818/05-testing-connectivity-applications.md

     ```bash
     ibmcloud login --sso
     ```
-    > **Note**: If you have access multiple IBM cloud accounts, make sure to select the account where your resources are deployed.
+    > **Note**: Follow the link provided in the `ibmcloud login --sso` command output to complete the login process.
+Make sure you open the provided URL in your Target Deployment Account (private/icognito window).
+When prompted, select the **us-south** region.

     Next, you need to configure the Cloud Object Storage CLI plugin with the CRN (Cloud Resource Name) of the service instance created by Terraform.